ADanayal/Reduced-Order-Wake-Modelling-tool/README.md

 * OpenFAST aeroelastic simulations
 * Post-processing routines for fatigue and Damage Equivalent Load (DEL) assessment

-The work was developed using the IEA 15 MW reference turbine and validated against reference LES datasets.
+The work was developed using the IEA 15 MW Monopole reference turbine and validated against reference LES datasets.

 ---